Kilimanjaro Backpack – Guide To The Bag You Need On Mt Kilimanjaro

 Platypus Platy 2-Liter Flexible Water Bottle

-If you decide to go with a daypack which can hold a hydration bladder, then we suggest you purchase the best hydration bladder on the market.
+If you decide to go with a daypack which can hold a hydration bladder, then I suggest you purchase the best hydration bladder on the market.
 There is nothing worse than a leaky bladder!

 The Platypus Big Zip Water Reservoir is undoubtedly the best product, hands down!.
 Where Osprey are strong in backpacks, Platypus rock the hydration bladder.
 The Platypus comes in a 2L and 3L version, the latter is ideal for Kilimanjaro.